 3. Does This Really Happen?

 Yes.
-In a November 2010 case, the owner of the “Freecycle” mark had let affiliated groups use it without a written license and without exercising control over how it was used.
-The court found no contractual or actual control, held the mark abandoned, and the owner could no longer stop affiliates from using it however they liked.
-That is the naked-licensing nightmare in a single case.
+In FreecycleSunnyvale v.
+Freecycle Network (9th Cir.
+2010), the owner of the “Freecycle” mark let an affiliated group use it without a written license and without controlling how it was used.
+The Ninth Circuit found no express or actual quality control, held the mark abandoned, and the owner could no longer stop the affiliate from using it however it liked.
+That is the naked licensing nightmare in a single case.

 The Contract Fix.